-People get really turned-off when they’re doing an Internet search on a particular topic and they see the same old information “spinned” or reposted verbatim on one website after another.
+People get really turned off when they’re doing an internet search on a particular topic and they see the same old information “content spinning” or reposted verbatim on one website after another.

 Sure, it can be easy to be tempted to just swipe content from other sites, because after all, coming up with your own, original content takes time and skill.
 But using other people’s material without getting their permission or crediting them—plagiarism—is illegal.
 Now you may be able to get away with re-wording, rephrasing, or cutting-and-pasting various sections of copy from different websites to “repackage” as content for your own site, but it’s still not the best practice.
 It won’t drive people to your site, because after all, you’re just saying what everyone else is saying.

 Increasingly, search engines are monitoring sites for duplicate material, and Google, for one, is coming down hard on those who plagiarize.
 Don’t fool yourself: If what’s on your site has been copied word-for-word from another site, or if it “highly resembles” someone else’s material, you will see a drop in rank and in visits via the search engines that have made the discovery.
 Furthermore, if the plagiarized copy is not removed or properly cited, the owner of the material may file a copyright infringement lawsuit against you.

 Exactly what is the best way to come up with original material?
 Conduct interviews with industry experts, company employees, or satisfied customers and share their ideas and insights.
 If you’re a plumbing contractor, put your own plumbing tips on your website, or write about your personal experiences or business philosophy.
 If you just attended a professional conference, offer your perceptions and impressions about the meetings you attended.
 If you’re addressing a routine topic or an issue that has been covered extensively, share your unique perspectives, or at least put it in your own words.